mozilla/remote-settings/docs/adr/adr_003_bundling_collection_data.md

 - [Download of all addons suggestions files](https://searchfox.org/mozilla-central/rev/8ec3cc0472ad4f51b254728d024b696eaba82ba0/browser/components/urlbar/private/AddonSuggestions.sys.mjs#87-101)

 ### Metrics To Measure Before/After
-We want to measure CPU usage, total bandwidth used, duration of syncronization on fresh profiles, and battery usage for full synchronization.
+We want to measure CPU usage, total bandwidth used, duration of synchronization on fresh profiles, and battery usage for full synchronization.
 We should be able to gather most of this by running power and performance profiles on different hardware.

 Hardware to include:
 - Mac Desktop/Laptop